unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

         public IAsyncCommand MyCommand => Command.Create<int>(builder => builder.When(i => i > 10));
         ```

-    - Then - Sets the actual asynchronous callback to be invoked when the Command is executed.
-This method will be generic if there's a preceding parameter setting (via Given or When).
+    - Then - Sets the asynchronous callback to be invoked when the Command is executed.
+This method will be generic if there's a preceding parameter setting (via `Given` or `When`).

         ```csharp
         public IAsyncCommand MyCommand => Command.Create(builder => builder.Then(async ct => await ExecuteMyCommand(ct)));